ansys/pyaedt/doc/source/Resources/Contributing.rst

 4. After building the documentation, open the local build and examine the examples gallery for any obvious issues.

-5. Update the version numbers in pyaedt/version.txt and commit it.
-Push the branch to GitHub and create a new PR for this release that merges it to master.
-Development to master should be limited at this point while effort is focused on the release.
+5. Update the version numbers in ``pyaedt/version.txt``and commit this file.
+Push the branch to GitHub and create a new PR for this release that merges it to ``master``.
+While effort is focused on the release, development to ``master`` should be limited.

-6. It is now the responsibility of the PyAedt community and developers to functionally test the new release.
-It is best to locally install this branch and use it in production.
-Any bugs identified should have their hotfixes pushed to this release branch.
+6. Wait for the PyAEDT community and developers to functionally test the new release.

+Testers should locally install this branch and use it in production.
+Any bugs that they  identify should have their hotfixes pushed to this release branch.

-7. When the branch is deemed as stable for public release, the PR will be merged to master and the master branch will be tagged with a MAJOR.MINOR.0 release.
+When the branch is deemed as stable for public release, the PR will be merged to ``master`` and the ``master`` branch will be tagged with a MAJOR.MINOR.0 release.
 The release branch will not be deleted.

-Tag the release with:
+7. Tag the release with:

     .. code::

 	git tag <MAJOR.MINOR.0>
         git push origin --tags

 8. Create a list of all changes for the release.
-It is often helpful to leverage GitHub's compare feature to see the differences from the last tag and the master branch.
-Be sure to acknowledge new contributors by their GitHub username and place mentions where appropriate if a specific contributor is to thank for a new feature.
+It is often helpful to leverage GitHub's compare feature to see the differences from the last tag and the ``master`` branch.
+Be sure to acknowledge new contributors by their GitHub username and place mentions where appropriate if specific contributors are to be thanked for new features.

-9. Place your release notes from step 8 in the description within PyAedt Releases
+9. Place your release notes from step 8 in the description within PyAEDT Releases.

 Patch Release Steps
 ~~~~~~~~~~~~~~~~~~~

-Patch releases are for critical and important bugfixes that can not or should not wait until a minor release.
-The steps for a patch release
+Patch releases are for critical and important bug fixes that cannot or should not wait until a minor release.
+Here are the steps for a patch release:

-1. Push the necessary bugfix(es) to the applicable release branch.
-This will generally be the latest release branch (e.g. release/0.2).
+1. Push necessary bug fixes to the applicable release branch.
+This will generally be the latest release branch (for example ``release/0.2``).

-2. Update version.txt with the next patch increment (e.g. 0.2.1), commit it, and open a PR that merge with the release branch.
-This gives the PyAedt developers and community a chance to validate and approve the bugfix release.
-Any additional hotfixes should be outside of this PR.
+2. Update ``version.txt`` with the next patch increment (``0.2.1`` in this case), commit it, and open a pull request to merge with the release branch.

+This gives the PyAEDT developers and community a chance to validate and approve the bug fix release.
+Any additional hotfixes should be outside of this pull request.

-3. When approved, merge with the release branch, but not master as there is no reason to increment the version of the master branch.
-Then create a tag from the release branch with the applicable version number (see above for the correct steps).
+3. When the pull request is approved, merge it with the release branch, but not ``master`` branch because there is no reason to increment the version of the ``master`` branch.

+4. Create a tag from the release branch with the applicable version number.
+(See above for the correct steps.)

-4. If deemed necessary a release notes page.
+5. If deemed necessary, create a ``Release Notes`` page.